rwxrob/bonzai/README.md

 <https://github.com/rwxrob/bonzai> without limitation.
 To avoid
 potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.

+## TODO

+Here is a list of major things that are still needed before a v1.0
+release:

+* Complete default `help.Cmd`
+* Complete `bonzai` helper command
+  * Initialize new branch including optional GitHub repo creation
+  * Vet a branch repo for orphan commands, etc.
+  * Cache/search list of package depending on `bonzai` as registry
+* Complete final art
+  * Large logo for landing page
+  * Small logo for lists
+  * Animated emote suitable for Twitch
+* Create a Bonzai™ merch outlet